Om Shanti Om: Pre-sale records

 Om Shanti Om set another record for registered pre-advance booking of 18,000 tickets in a chain of theatres in Delhi a few days before the advance booking was to start.
 A special screening was conducted for Bollywood actors.
 Red Chillies Entertainment had reportedly sold the world rights for the film to Eros International for an amount between Rs.
 720–750 million.
 Baba Films, a production and distribution company, had offered a record Rs.
 110 million for the rights to the Mumbai Circuit, surpassing the highest amount ever paid for the territory.
 As a marketing strategy, Amul advertised Shah Rukh.

 Home media

 In the United Kingdom, the film was watched by 750,000 viewers on Channel 4 in 2010.
-This made it the year's most-watched foreign-language film on UK television, above the Japanese anime film Spirited Away and German animated film The Little Polar Bear.
+This made it the year's most-watched foreign-language film on UK television, above the Japanese animated film Spirited Away and German animated film The Little Polar Bear.